-Her current research looks at ways to make new advanced functional nanomaterials in a more unique and exotic manner by using supercritical fluids with unusual properties for applications inbiological imaging, antibacterial coatings and catalyst for energy related applications.
+Dr Kellici’s current research looks at synthetic approaches to make new advanced functional nanomaterials in a unique manner by using supercritical fluids with unusual properties for applications in biological imaging, antibacterial coatings, energy, and environmental related applications.
 This takes an integrated approach covering synthesis through to characterization and composition to end applications.

 - Graphene based nanocomposites

 - Quantum dots